Heat that holds through a Minnesota winter.

 For an average home—covering the fireplace, the vent pipe, and basic installation—a budget between $3,900 and $5,500 gives you a lot of options across wood, gas, and pellet.
 By the time you add finish work, gas line, and electrical, the average complete installation lands between $5,000 and $12,000 all-in.
 In a remodel or new build, a good rule is to put about 2.5% of the total project cost toward the fireplace.

-Every Hearth Dealer in Minnesota
+Every Stove and Fireplace Dealer in Minnesota

 Custom Fireplace & Chimney Care